Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Related Work and Background

-Single-linkage clustering, known as the friends-of-friends (FoF) algorithm in cosmology, is a foundational tool across numerous scientific domains~\cite{more2011overdensity,france2019correlations,monchaux2010preferential}.
-This method defines clusters based on a proximity rule: for a set of $N$ particles $P=\{p_n\}_{n=0}^{N-1}$, the FoF algorithm identifies clusters based on a proximity threshold called the \textit{linking length} denoted by $b$.
+Our preservation target is the partition produced by single-linkage clustering, known as the friends-of-friends (FoF) algorithm in cosmology.
+FoF is a foundational tool across numerous scientific domains~\cite{more2011overdensity,france2019correlations,monchaux2010preferential}, defining clusters based on a proximity rule: for a set of $N$ particles $P=\{p_n\}_{n=0}^{N-1}$, the FoF algorithm identifies clusters based on a proximity threshold called the \textit{linking length} denoted by $b$.
 We define a connectivity graph $G=(P,E)$ where an edge $(p_i, p_j)\in E$ exists if and only if the Euclidean distance of the two particles $p_i$ and $p_j$ satisfies $d(p_i,p_j)\leq b$.
 Each FoF cluster (referred to as a ``halo'' in cosmology~\cite{roy2014pfof}) corresponds to a connected component of $G$ (Fig.~\ref{fig:FoF_alg}).
+This partition supports two downstream queries evaluated in this work: whether two particles belong to the same cluster, and which cluster a given particle belongs to.

 In practice, $b$ is determined by a \textit{linking parameter} $\eta$ and the \textit{mean particle separation} $\Delta_p$.
 For a dataset in $d$-dimensional space with a total volume $V_{vol}$, $b$ is defined as: